Angewandte Chemie International Edition

 Journal citations: Only a comma is required between the name of the last author and the title of the journal.
 Journal titles should be italicized and abbreviated in accordance with the "Chemical Abstracts Service Source Index" (CASSI; no commas appear in the journal names).
 The journal title should be followed (no comma) by the year of publication (in boldface), comma, volume number (in italics), comma, first page or page range, period (or a semicolon within a composite reference).
-When citing publications from Angewandte Chemie, please quote both the German and the International editions.
-The corresponding page numbers of the German edition of an article can be found in the index at the end of each issue, in the annual index of the International Edition, and online.
+When citing publications from Angewandte Chemie, please quote both the German and the International editions of this journal, starting with the International edition.
 Examples:

 A. Kraft, Chem.
 Commun.
 1996, 77–79, and references therein; Sci.
 Am.
 1984, 250(4), 7–8; B. Krebs, H. U. Hürter, Acta Crystallogr.
 Sect.
 A 1981, 37, 163; G. Eulenberger, Z. Naturforsch.
 B 1981, 36, 521; D. Bruss, Appl.
 Phys.
 B, DOI 10.1007/s003409900185.